jheyman/blog/pages/WirelessWaterMeter/index.md

 ---
 {% include JB/setup %}

-The purpose of this project was to have a way to monitor our water consumption at home, with minimal modifications to the existing installation.<br><br>
+The purpose of this project was to have a way to monitor our water consumption at home, with minimal modifications to the existing installation.<br>

 * TOC
 {:toc}